sandeep45/sandeep45.github.io/_posts/2017-01-23-mass-insert-or-update.md

 ```

 In this approach we are making exactly 1 SQL call.
 Its O(1).
-We do this by doing providing multiple values to the `insert` statement and using the special keyword `excluded` to access the value being inserted with there is a conflict.
+We do this by doing providing multiple values to the `insert` statement and using the special keyword `excluded` to access the value being inserted when there is a conflict.